- Home

 Treatment for non-Hodgkin lymphoma

-When planning your treatment, your doctor will consider the type of non-Hodgkin lymphoma you have, the stage, your age and general health, and your preferences.
+When planning your treatment, your doctor will consider the type of non-Hodgkin lymphoma you have, the stage and grade, your age and general health, and your preferences.

-The aim of treatment is to reduce or get rid of all signs and symptoms of the lymphoma.
+The aim of treatment is to make the signs and symptoms of lymphoma reduce or disappear.
 This is called remission.
 Remission may last for a long period of time and most people have a good quality of life.
 Sometimes non-Hodgkin lymphoma becomes active again and further treatment is required.
+This is called a relapse.

 Learn more about: